Spectrogram

 Plot all spectrograms stacked vertically.

-Plot List as side-by-side Spectrograms and percentile summaries.
+Plot the list as spectrograms with percentile summaries.

 Convert to SpectrogramMatrix (N, Time, Freq).